Fallout 3 (Walkthrough) with DLC's -> Graydich (quests)

 Garage selling Corvega cars

 Located east of the Fairfax Ruins, on the outskirts of the Grayditch urban area.
 The location isn't marked on the Capital Wasteland map and can be a random encounter.
 The only loot is the book "US Army: 30 Techniques for Using a Hand Flamethrower."
-To find it, turn immediately left from the garage entrance and jump on cars or cabinets to reach the area where the book is located.

 See also: